Financial literacy

 In 1863, the National Currency Act was signed into action by the US Congress.
 The act was revised into the National Bank Act in 1864 by President Abraham Lincoln.

 The laws defined a government agency under the Office of the Comptroller of the Currency (OCC).
-The agency’s roles were to organize and supervise the newly established system.
-It would examine them periodically and enforce the legal regulations.
+The agency’s roles were to organize and supervise the newly established system, examine banks periodically, and enforce legal regulations.

 In the new system, the national banks were supposed first to purchase government securities.
-They would then deposit them with the (OCC) and receive the uniform notes.
+They would then deposit them with the OCC and receive uniform notes.
 They would then lend these notes to borrowing citizens, thus circulating the money.
-If one failed, the held securities would be sold and the holders reimbursed.
+If one bank failed, the held securities would be sold and the holders reimbursed.

 The Modern Bank in the US

 The US banking system has seen various changes over the last two centuries.
 In the age of technological advancements, the system has undergone massive revolutions.
 The introduction of digitization in the 21st century has given rise to more services and financial options.
-The trajectory of growth of the US banking system went from a telephone-based system and credit cards to the use of electronic money.
+The trajectory of growth of the US banking system went from a telephone-based system and credit cards to the use of electronic money and mobile banking.

-Despite the changes, the OCC’s mission remains the same: ‘To ensure that national banks and federal savings associations operate safely and soundly, provide a fair access to financial services, treat customers fairly, and comply with applicable laws and regulations.’
+Despite the changes, the OCC’s mission remains the same: to ensure that national banks and federal savings associations operate safely and soundly, provide fair access to financial services, treat customers fairly, and comply with applicable laws and regulations.

 Functions of the Banks in the US

-The vision of the system was to serve two major purposes.
-These economic roles were:
+The vision of the system was to serve two major purposes:

 • Operating a payments system